fclaerho/buildstack/README.md

 	$ cd $MYREPO
 	$ build clean compile package install

-Being able to test and release your code in one step is neat too:
+Being able to test and release your code in one step is also handy:

 	$ build test clean:all release:patch -m "fix bug foobar"